Fuller Mellish

 Fuller Mellish (January 3, 1865 – December 7, 1936), born Harold Arthur Fuller, was an English born American stage and screen actor.
-He was the father of Fuller Mellish Jr.(of Applause fame) and Vera Fuller Mellish.
-His parents were Charles Perry Fuller and Rose (née Leclercq).
+He was the father of Fuller Mellish Jr. (of Applause fame) and Vera Fuller Mellish.
+His parents were Charles Perry Fuller and Rose Leclercq.
 Mellish began his stage career in 1881 and performed in his last play in 1935.